nispk/computerNetworks/Example1.md

 ## Example-1: Print 'Hello World!' on the MARVELO output window.

-In this task, we build a simple network with a single node, single block and zero pipes.The MARVELO will read the block and print its output on the MARVELO output window.For the MARVELO to do the network processing, we need to build the network and initiate MARVELO to connect the network and let the nodes communicate with each other.
+In this task, we build a simple network with a single node, single block and zero pipes.
+The MARVELO will read the block and print its output on the MARVELO output window.
+For the MARVELO to do the network processing, we need to build the network and initiate MARVELO to connect the network and let the nodes communicate with each other.

 **Step1: Define the network**